himoose/user-docs/docs/index.md

 ## Why Hi, Moose?

-- **🤖 AI Engine Optimization (AEO)**: Go beyond traditional SEO—optimize for how AI systems interpret and cite content
+- **🤖 AI Engine Optimization (AEO)**: Tools that help you optimize content for AI search.
+- - *Note: AEO is largely SEO, you're just prioritizing some of the tactical work differently.
+AI search may not have the traffic volume compared to Google Search, but it does play a role in the buyer journey for many different verticals.
+For this reason, it can't be ignored.*
-- **📡 Live Data Sources**: Analysis uses real-time Google AI Overviews, ChatGPT Search, and Gemini grounding
+- **📡 Live Data Sources**: Analysis uses real-time SERP data, Google AI Overviews, ChatGPT Search, and Gemini.
-- **🎯 Actionable Intelligence**: Get specific, copy-paste fixes instead of vague suggestions
+- **🎯 Actionable Intelligence**: Get specific, copy-paste fixes instead of vague suggestions.
-- **⚡ Scale Content Creation**: Generate SEO briefs, comparisons, FAQs, and more in minutes
+- **⚡ Scale a Helpful Content Workflow**: Generate data-driven SEO briefs, comparisons, FAQs, and more at scale.
-- **👁️ Monitor AI Visibility**: Track brand mentions across ChatGPT, Claude, Perplexity, Gemini, and more
+- **👁️ Monitor AI Visibility**: Track brand mentions across Google AI Overviews, ChatGPT, Claude, Perplexity, Gemini, and Grok.

 ## What Makes Hi, Moose Different?

-Unlike generic AI tools, Hi, Moose analyzes your content through the lens of AI search engines, showing you exactly how systems like ChatGPT and Google's AI will interpret, extract, and cite your content.
+Unlike general AI tools, Hi, Moose analyzes your content through the lens of AI search engines, showing you how systems like ChatGPT and Google's AI will interpret, extract, and cite content.
 You get data-backed recommendations based on current search results—not outdated training data.

 ---

-**Ready to dominate AI search?** Start with [Projects](projects.md) to set up your workspace, or jump into [AEO Optimization](features/aeo-optimization.md) to optimize your first piece of content.
+**Ready to do more with AI search?** Start with [Projects](projects.md) to set up your workspace, or jump into [AEO Optimization](features/aeo-optimization.md) to optimize your first piece of content.